How to Log In to Your Router

 1. Connect to your router

-There are two ways you can connect to your router.
-Either use your router’s Wi-Fi network or connect to the router with an Ethernet cable.
-If you’re using your home internet right now, congratulations.
-You’re already connected to your router.
+You can connect to your router in two ways: wirelessly or using an Ethernet cable.
+If you’re using your home internet right now, then you’re already connected to your router.

 2. Get your router’s default IP address